namick/epm-go/README.md

 ======
 Eris Package Manager, written in `go`.

-Allows one to specify a suite of contracts to be deployed and setup from a simple `.pdx` (package definition)package file.
-Also provides `git-like` interface for working with chains.
+Allows one to specify a suite of contracts to be deployed and setup from a simple `.pdx` (package definition) file, and easily tested using a `.pdt` file.
+Also provides a `git-like` interface for working with multiple chains.

-Interfaces with blockchains are through `decerver-interfaces` blockchain modules.
-There is currently support for `thelonious` (in-process and rpc), `ethereum` (in-process), and `genesisblock` (for deployments of `thelonious` genesis blocks), and basic support for `bitcoin` (through `blockchain.info`).
+Interfacing with blockchains is through `decerver-interfaces` blockchain modules.
+While theoretically any chain can be supported (provided it satisfied the interface), there is currently support for `thelonious` (in-process and rpc), `ethereum` (in-process), and `genesisblock` (for deployments of `thelonious` genesis blocks), and basic support for `bitcoin` (through `blockchain.info`).

+If you would like epm to be able to work with your blockchain, submit a pull-request to `eris-ltd/decerver-interfaces` with a wrapper for your chain in `decerver-interfaces/glue` that satisfies the `Blockchain` interface, as defined in `decerver-interfaces/modules/modules.go`.
+See the other wrappers in `decerver-interfaces/glue` for examples and inspiration.

 Formatting
 ----------
 Ethereum input data and storage deals strictly in 32-byte segments or words, most conveniently represented as 64 hex characters.
 When representing data, strings are right padded while ints/hex are left padded.

+*IMPORTANT*: contracts deployed with `epm` by default use our version of the LLL compiler, which in addition to adding some opcodes, changes strings to also be left padded.
+I repeat, both strings and ints/hex are left padded by default.
+Stay tuned for improvement :)

 EPM accepts integers, strings, and explicitly hexidecimal strings (ie. "0x45").
 If your string is strictly hex characters but missing a "0x", it will be treated as a normal string.
 Addresses should be prefixed with "0x" whenever possible.
 Integers in base-10 will be handled, hopefully ok.

 Values stored as EPM variables will be immediately converted to the proper hex representation.
-That is, if you store "dog", you will find it later as "0x646f67000000..."
+That is, if you store "dog", you will find it later as `0x0000000000000000000000000000000000000000000000000000646f67`.

 Testing
 -------
 `go test` can be used to test the parser, or when run in `cmd/tests/` to test the commands.
-To test a deployment suite, write a txt file consisting of query params (addr, storage) and the expected result.
+To test a deployment suite, write a txt file where each line consists of query params (addr, storage) and the expected result.
 A fourth parameter can be included for storing the result as a variable for later queries.
 You can test this by running `go run main.go` in `cmd/tests/`.
 See the test files in `cmd/tests/definitions/` for examples.

 Directory
 --------